compphil2mmae/compphil2mmae.github.io/content/en/authors/dorothee.bleisch/_index.md

   # - Leitung # Chair | Principal Investigators
   # - Akademische Mitarbeiter:innen # Researchers
   # - - Assistenz in Forschung, Lehre & Verwaltung # Administrationministration
-  - Doktorand:innen # Grad Students
+  - PhD students # Grad Students
-  - Assoziierte
+  - Associates
   # - Gäste # Visitors
   # - Alumni
 ---

-Dorothee Bleisch (M.A.) ist Promotionsstudentin (betreut durch Prof. Erasmus Mayr (FAU Erlangen-Nürnberg) und Prof. {{%mention "christian.seidel" %}} (KIT)).
-Im Rahmen ihres Promotionsprojekts forscht sie am Institut für Philosophie der Friedrich-Alexander-Universität Erlangen-Nürnberg zum sogenannten Usability Demand, dem zufolge Moraltheorien immer auch handlungsanleitend sein sollten.
-Daneben beschäftigt sie sich mit verschiedenen Themen im Bereich der (normativen) Ethik und forscht zu konsequentialistische Moraltheorien.
+Dorothee Bleisch (M.A.) is a doctoral student (supervised by Prof Erasmus Mayr (FAU Erlangen-Nuremberg) and Prof {{%mention "christian.seidel" %}} (KIT)).
+As part of her doctoral project, she is conducting research at the Institute of Philosophy at Friedrich-Alexander-Universität Erlangen-Nürnberg on so-called usability demand, according to which moral theories should always also guide action.
+She is also working on various topics in the field of (normative) ethics and researching consequentialist moral theories.